Disenchanted Review: Happily Never After

 Disenchanted really only compares to Enchanted in terms of cast.
 We get a very similar cast, with most actors and actresses returning to their previous roles.
 The tone of the film is totally different, and the animation style in Andalusia is much more modern.
 The adventure genre shines through a lot more in Disenchanted, and I really enjoyed it.

-Both movies are decent, but I really feel like they work well together to create a component two movie series.
+Both movies are decent, but I really feel like they work well together to create a competent two movie series.
 The character set-up in the first movie makes some of the moments in Disenchanted mean so much more.
 I found Enchanted struggled with plot and Disenchanted struggled with character development, but you pair them together and it becomes a pretty decent 4 hours.
 Better than the last 4 hour movie I watch at least.